bluerobotics/bluerobotics.github.io/fathom/slim.md

 # Quick Start

-1. Prepare the ends of your tether for use as shown in the [installation tutorial](#installation).
+1. Prepare the ends of your tether for use as shown in the installation tutorial [Coming soon].

 2. Be sure to tin the ends of the conductors prior to installing the tether into your vehicle.